Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Framework

-\paragraph{Tokenizer Loader.} The system loads the appropriate tokenizer for the selected model using the Hugging Face tokenizer API.
-This ensures correct encoding of input DNA sequences and compatibility with the model’s input format.
+\paragraph{Tokenizer Loader.} The system automatically loads the appropriate tokenizer for the selected genomic model using the Hugging Face tokenizer API.
+This ensures accurate and consistent encoding of input DNA sequences and full compatibility with the model’s input format.

 \paragraph{Model Architecture and Checkpoint Loader.} After initializing the tokenizer, the system loads the model with either pretrained checkpoints or random parameters.
 It configures the architecture based on the selected fine-tuning method.
 For full-parameter or LoRA fine-tuning, it loads the model and attaches a task-specific classification or regression head.
 For adapter fine-tuning, it freezes the base model’s weights and inserts an external adapter module for task-specific training.